 Risk factors that can't be changed

 - Age.
-The risk rises as you age, especially after age 65.
-However, dementia isn't a normal part of aging, and dementia can occur in younger people.
+The risk of dementia rises as you age, especially after age 65.
+However, dementia isn't a typical part of aging.
+Dementia also can occur in younger people.

 - Down syndrome.
 By middle age, many people with Down syndrome develop early-onset Alzheimer's disease.

 You might be able to control the following risk factors for dementia.

 - Diet and exercise.
 Research has found that people at higher risk of dementia who followed a healthy lifestyle lowered their risk of cognitive decline.
 They ate a diet that included fish, fruits, vegetables and oils.
 They also exercised, had cognitive training and participated in social activities.
 While no specific diet is known to reduce dementia risk, research indicates that those who follow a Mediterranean style diet rich in produce, whole grains, nuts and seeds have better cognitive function.

 - Drinking too much alcohol.
 Drinking large amounts of alcohol has long been known to cause brain changes.
 Several large studies and reviews found that alcohol use disorders were linked to an increased risk of dementia, particularly early-onset dementia.

 - Cardiovascular risk factors.
 These include obesity, high blood pressure, high cholesterol, and the buildup of fats in the artery walls, known as atherosclerosis.
 Diabetes and smoking also are cardiovascular risk factors.
 Having diabetes can increase the risk of dementia, especially if it's poorly controlled.
 Smoking might increase the risk of developing dementia and blood vessel disease.